SOM-Research/DataDoc-Analyzer/README.md

 Extract, in a structured manner, the **[general guidelines](https://knowingmachines.org/reading-list#dataset_documentation_practices)** from the ML community about dataset documentation practices from its scientific documentation.
 Study and analyze scientific data published in peer-review journals such as: **[Nature's Scientific Data](https://www.nature.com/sdata/)** and **[Data-in-Brief](https://www.data-in-brief.com)**.

 Here you have a **[complete list](https://zenodo.org/record/7082126#.ZDaf-OxBz0p)** of data journals suitable to be analyzed with this tool.
-Test the web UI of the tool in the following **[HuggingFace Space](https://huggingface.co/spaces/JoanGiner/DataDoc_Analyzer)**
+Test the web UI of the tool in the following **[HuggingFace Space](https://huggingface.co/spaces/JoanGiner/DataDoc_Analyzer)**, and the API using our **[Docker image](https://hub.docker.com/r/joangi/datadoc_analyzer)**

 ## ⚒️ Installation

-The tools comes with two UI's.
-A web app built with gradio inteded to test the capabilities of the tool and to analyze a single document (you can test it in the HuggingFace Space).
-And, a API built with FastAPI, suited to be integrated in any ML pipeline:
+The tools come with two UIs.
+A web app built with Gradio intended to test the tool's capabilities and analyze a single document (you can try it in the HuggingFace Space).
+And a API built with FastAPI, suited to be integrated into any ML pipeline:

-To use this tool you need to have **python3.10**, **git**, and **pip** installed in your system.
+To use this tool, you need to have **python3.10**, **git**, and **pip** installed in your system.
 Then just:

 ```
 git clone https://github.com/JoanGi/DataDoc-Analyzer.git datadoc

 ## Enter to the created folder
 cd datadoc

-## Install dependencies
-## Better to do this in a virtual enviroment
+## Install dependencies (Better to do this in a virtual enviroment)
 pip install -r requirements.txt
 ```
 To deploy the web UI: